A Christian Vision for Sexuality (Ephesians 5:3-5)

 This passage teaches us two ways to treat sex.

 The first way is the way of sexual immorality.
-It’s what he mentioned in verses 3 and 4: sexual immorality and impurity — broad terms that refer to every kind of sexual sin, every form of marriage outside of God’s ordained context of covenantal marriage.
+It’s what he mentioned in verses 3 and 4: sexual immorality and impurity — broad terms that refer to every kind of sexual sin, every form of marriage outside of God’s ordained context of covenant marriage.
 He also mentions filthiness, foolish talk, and crude joking.

 This is the default way to handle sex.
 It was in Ephesus back then, and it’s also the default way to handle it today.